-The two accused persons in this case Kamu Masawi A1, and Wanzala Stephen A2, were indicted of Robbery contrary to sections 272 and 273(2) of the Penal Code Act.
-The particulars of the offence were that the two accused persons and others not in court on the 18th November 1998, at Bukalata village Kato sub County, in Mbale district, robbed one, Namasa Bulakisita of money shs.
+The two accused persons in this case Kamu Masawi Al, and Wanzala Stephen A2, were indicted for Robbery contrary to sections 272 and 273(2) of the Penal Code Act.
+The particulars of the offence were that the two accused persons and others not in court on the 18th November 1998, at Bukalata village, Kato Sub County, in Mbale district, robbed one, Namasa Bulakisita of money shs.
 40,000/=, and at or immediately before or immediately after the said robbery, used a deadly weapon, to wit a panga on the said Namasa Bulakisita.
 The two accused persons each denied the offence.

-The prosecution produced five witnesses in the attempt to prove their case while the two accused each gave sworn testimony.
+The prosecution produced five witnesses in the attempt to prove their case, while the two accused each gave sworn testimony.
 One witness was called for the defence.

 The facts giving rise to this offence according to the prosecution were as follows.
-On the fateful night, the victim Namasa Bulakisita (PW4), a woman of very advanced age, which she not even know, was sleeping in her house.
+On the fateful night, the victim Namasa Bulakisita (PW4), a woman of very advanced age, which she did not even know, was sleeping in her house.
 At about 1.00 a.m., she was awakened by assailants who gained access into her house through her bedroom window.
 They used a stone with which they banged the window open.
-A1 was the first to enter.
-They were at least threes, and were flashing torches around.
+Al was the first to enter.
+He flashed his torch around and beckoned his colleagues also to enter.
+They were at least three, and were flashing torches around.

-A1 hit her head against the wall, as his colleague gagged her mouth.
+Al hit her head against the wall, as his colleague gagged her mouth.
 Namasa was assaulted severely.
 There was a panga in the bedroom which Namasa used to keep for her day to day chores.
 The assailants used this panga to assault her.
-She told court that A1 was the one who used the panga.
+She told court that Al was the one who used the panga.
 Her hand was cut and severed from the body when she tried to defend herself from being cut on the neck.
 She showed court the hand, which is now a mere stump.
 She was also cut on the left shoulder, on the arm, and on the back.
-She showed court a long big scar running across her back.
+She showed court a long big scar running right across her back.